A schizophrenia mystery solved

 Psychiatric drug withdrawal, kundalini and shamanic initiatory illness

-This blog owes much of its success and influence to the great authors who chose to share their work here.
+This site owes much of its success and influence to the great authors who chose to share their work here.
 Below are just a few of the more prolific contributors.
-There are links to their blogs or websites in the body of the posts where you can get more information about each author.
+There are links to their websites in the body of the posts where you can get more information about each author..

 This being human…